mfaustin/ProjectOne558/README.md

 ### Species Endpoint Functions

-Most pokemon species map to one individual pokemon but there are some species that map to several indidual pokemon.
+Most pokemon species map to one individual pokemon but there are some species that map to several individual pokemon.
 Collective species data is obtained from the [Pokemon Species endpoint](https://pokeapi.co/docs/v2#pokemon-species).
 Because species data is less complex, I was able to return more default data from this endpoint than the pokemon endpoint.
 I’ve provided three functions to